Freight Market Update: September 21, 2021

 Join us for three days of FORWARD 2021.
 We’re bringing together logistics pros, technologists, and trade veterans to unlock supply chains and shape the future of global trade.

-Register for The State of Trade: The Trouble with Brexit and Trucking
+The State of Trade: The Trouble with Brexit and Trucking

 Ocean Freight Market Update

 - Congestion returns to peak severity as seen at the port area of LA/LB, where approximately 70 or more container ships are currently at anchor, awaiting berthing space.
 Shippers and importers continue to pay all-time high premium prices in order to get urgent cargo moving in time for the holiday season.
 Labor strains, blank sailings, and Covid-19 related disruptions to supply are expected to continue to place additional pressure on capacity in coming months.

 - Rates September 15 GRI implemented by most carriers.